 Cases, issue tracking, and ticketing software helps centralize customer support queries, track open issues, monitor team productivity, prioritize the most important questions, and collect valuable customer feedback that helps improve your products and services.

 5. Internal blogs and videos.

-The common saying is “people eat with their eyes.”
+You know the common saying “people eat with their eyes”?
 When your content looks good, people will want to read it.
 Great content will be the defining indicator as to whether your internal teams will be engaged or not.
 If you have low engagement from employees, little or no feedback, and an increasing ratio of lurkers to active participants, the type of content you post is likely the problem.

 The symptoms include:

 - Staff do not feel empowered or motivated to upload content.

 - Low read and comment rates for content.

 - Employees are not sharing or referring to information within the company intranet.